Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 10

-On the Publish Web window that pop-up, click on the Publish button.
+On the Publish Web window that pops up, click on the Publish button.
 ![](Documentation/images/img-w15.png)

 #### Step 11